ymonno/PolarDenDem/README.md

               - Test_90
               - Test_135

-Here, 12-channel noise-free color-polarization data:  GT_0, GT_45, GT_90, GT_135.
-Use these data as ground-truth intensity images.
+12-channel noise-free color-polarization data:  GT_0, GT_45, GT_90, GT_135.
+Use these data as ground-truth intensity images.<br>
-And, 12-channel noisy color-polarization data: Test_0, Test_45, Test_90, Test_135.
+12-channel noisy color-polarization data: Test_0, Test_45, Test_90, Test_135.
 Use these data to make input polarization mosaic images.

 Here, we provide a 24-channel full noisy-color-polarization dataset in three different noise-level conditions, which are low, medium, and high.
 The average noise level for each condition can be referred to Table 1 in our paper.